vigna/fastutil/README.md

 and much faster than the general ones.
 Please read the package documentation for more information.

-The compiled code is contained in the jar file, and should be installed where you keep Java extensions.
 Note that the jar file is huge, due to the large number of classes: if you plan to ship your own jar with some fastutil classes included, you should look at AutoJar or similar tools to extract automatically the necessary classes.

 You have to "make sources" to get the actual Java sources; finally, "ant jar" and "ant javadoc" will generate the jar file and the API